hpclab/rankeval/README.md

 The official GitHub repository is: [here](https://github.com/hpclab/rankeval).

-For questions/suggestions on how to improve RankEval, send us an email: [here](rankeval@isti.cnr.it).
+For questions/suggestions on how to improve RankEval, send us an email: rankeval@isti.cnr.it

 ## Documentation